-- Understanding roles, responsibilities and relationships in education and training
+- The roles, responsibilities and relationships of a tutor in education and training

-Twelve weeks part-time, usually delivered on a Monday evening 6pm - 9pm.
+Twelve weeks part-time, delivered on a Tuesday or Thursday evening from 6pm - 9pm.

 On completion of the programme, students can progress on to the Professional Graduate Certificate in Education, Certificate in Education or Diploma in Education and Training.